"Allah will deprive usury of all blessing, but will give increase for deeds of charity" (Quran 2: 276).

 Abu Huraira related that the Prophet said: The Lord's commandment for every one of His slaves is, ‘Spend on others, and I will spend on you'.
 (Bukhari, Muslim)

 "Have you seen the one who denies the Recompense?
 For that is the one who drives away the orphan.
 And does not encourage the feeding of the poor."
 (Quran 107: 1-3).

 Safwan ibn Salim related that the Prophet said: Anyone who looks after and works for a widow and a poor person is like a warrior fighting for Allah's cause, or like a person who fasts during the day and prays all night.
 (Bukhari)

-"O you who believe!
-Lo! many of the (Jewish) rabbis and the (Christian) monks devour the wealth of mankind wantonly and debar (men) from the way of Allah.
-They who hoard up gold and silver and spend it not in the way of God, unto them give tidings (O Muhammad) of a painful doom" (Quran 9:34).
+"O you who have believed, indeed many of the scholars and the monks devour the wealth of people unjustly and avert [them] from the way of Allah .
+And those who hoard gold and silver and spend it not in the way of Allah - give them tidings of a painful punishment."
+(Quran 9:34).

 Charity and punishment

 It is narrated by Anas bin Malik that the Prophet said: Verily charity appeases the wrath of Allah and eases the sufferings of death.
 (Tirmidhi)

 "And give the relative his right, and [also] the poor and the traveler, and do not spend wastefully.
 Indeed, the wasteful are brothers of the devils, and ever has Satan been to his Lord ungrateful" (Quran 17:26-27).

 Amr ibn Shuaib, on his father's authority said that his grandfather related that the Prophet said: When you eat, drink, give charity and wear clothes, let no extravagance or pride be mixed up with what you do.
 (Ibn Maja, Nasai).